-- I. Prepare a formal written Scope of Work with details outlined in the attached EHP Compliance Requirements. - II.
+- I. Prepare a formal written Scope of Work with details outlined in the attached EHP Compliance Requirements, page 2. - II.
 The Final Screening Memo should be attached to all project information sent to the Grant Programs Directorate (GPD) for an EHP regulatory compliance review. - III.
-Complete the attached National Environmental Policy Act (NEPA) Compliance checklist. - IV.
-Prepare maps indicating the location(s) of proposed project (Guidance provided).
+Complete the attached National Environmental Policy Act (NEPA) Compliance checklist - IV.
+Prepare maps indicating the location(s) of proposed project (Guidance provided) - V. Take photographs of the location(s) of proposed project (Guidance provided) - VI.
+Forward all documents to the SAA.
+All documents are then forwarded to GPD electronically via the Centralized Scheduling and Information Desk (CSID) at askcsid@dhs.gov.

-- V. Take photographs of the location(s) of proposed project (Guidance provided) - VI.
+- VII.
+CSID will send an email confirming receipt of the project description. - VIII.
+FEMA Program Analyst sends notification to SAA when review is complete.
+SAA notifies Sub-Recipient of FEMA's final decision. - IX.
+THE PROJECT MAY BEGIN ONCE FINAL FEMA APPROVAL IS RECEIVED.
+Grantee should incorporate sufficient time and resources into the project planning process to accommodate EHP requirements.
+Grantees must receive written approval from FEMA prior to the use of grant funds for project implementation. - VI.
 Forward all documents to the SAA.
 All documents are then forwarded to GPD electronically via the Centralized Scheduling and Information Desk (CSID) at askcsid@dhs.gov. - VII.
 CSID will send an email confirming receipt of the project description. - VIII.
 FEMA Program Analyst sends notification to SAA when review is complete.
 SAA notifies Sub-Recipient of FEMA's final decision. - IX.
 THE PROJECT MAY BEGIN ONCE FINAL FEMA APPROVAL IS RECEIVED.
 Grantee should incorporate sufficient time and resources into the project planning process to accommodate EHP requirements.